ropensource/tendermint/docs/architecture/adr-036-blockchain-reactor-refactor.md

 ### Implementation changes

+We make the following assumptions of the system:

+* a node is connected to a random subset of all nodes that represents its peer set.
+Some nodes are correct and some might be faulty.
+We don't make assumptions about ratio of
+  faulty nodes, i.e., it is possible that all nodes in some peer set are faulty.
+* we assume that communication between correct nodes is synchronous, i.e., if a correct node `p` sends a message `m` to a correct node `q` at time `t`, then `q` will receive message the latest at time `t+Delta` where `Delta` is a system parameter that is known. `Delta` is normally order of magnitude bigger than the real communication delay
+  (maximum) between correct nodes.
+Therefore if a correct node `p` sends a request message to a correct node `p` at time `t` and there is no the corresponding reply at time
+  `t + 2*Delta`, then `p` can assume that `q` is faulty.
+Note that the network assumptions for the consensus reactor are different
+  (we assume partially synchronous network there).
+* we assume that all correct peers will periodically send us `StatusReport` message with its current height.
+Some of those messages might be lost or delayed, but we will eventually get more recent message that anyway supersedes the previous messages.
+We can think about these messages as some kind of heartbeat mechanism. `StatusReport` messages are not explicitly sent by `Controller`, i.e., we assume that sending of these messages is done by lower level mechanism, for example by Reactor itself.

 The `Controller` can be modelled as a function with clearly defined inputs:

 * `State` - current state of the node.
 Contains data about connected peers and its behavior, pending requests, received blocks, etc.